moinwiki/moin/docs/devel/development.rst

 values it can use.
 In addition to this general environment, parameters can also be given directly to the render call.

+Stylesheets for the Basic theme in MoinMoin are compiled using the source .less files in the ``custom-less`` directory inside Basic theme's ``static`` directory.

+For instructions on how to set up server-side compilation of .less files refer to the "Server Side Usage - Installation" section at `LESS <http://lesscss.org/#usage>`_

+Once installed, we can invoke the less compiler from the command line by using the following

+    ``cd MoinMoin/themes/basic/static/custom-less``
+    ``lessc basic.less ../css/basic.css``

 Testing
 =======